The weak Galerkin finite element method for Stokes interface problems with curved interface: Numerical Results

-In this test problem, we consider the utilization of a discontinuous velocity function $\bu$ and a viscosity coefficient $A$.
-The pressure function $p$ is assumed to be continuous throughout the domain $\Omega$.
-The obtained numerical solutions are illustrated in Figure \ref{figure7.3}.
-The results of the weak Galerkin finite element method on triangular meshes and quadrilateral meshes are presented in Table \ref{table7.5} and \ref{table7.6} respectively.
-The results demonstrate that both linear and high-order weak Galerkin finite element methods attain the desired optimal convergence rates.
+In this example, we consider the interface problems with discontinuous velocity function $\bu$ and the viscosity coefficient $A$.
+The pressure function $p$ is continuous in the domain $\Omega$.
+The velocity function $\bu_h$ and pressure function $p_h$ are plotted in Figure \ref{figure7.3}, respectively.
+The numerical results are plotted in Figures \ref{exam2-tri} - \ref{exam2-rect}, by $P_1$ to $P_3$ WG elements on curved triangular meshes and curved quadrilateral meshes.
+The $P_k$ WG elements show the convergence orders $O(h^k)$ and $O(h^{k+1})$ for velocity functions in the energy norm and $L^2$ norm, respectively.
+For the pressure function, the $P_k$ WG elements achieve the convergence orders $O(h^k)$ in the $L^2$ norm.
+The orders of convergence are optimal in every case.